Pay Traffic Ticket Online

 Can I get a payment extension?

 Extensions to pay are granted for a one-time, 60 day period if requested on or before the original 30 day due date.
 This can be done by calling our Clerk's Call Center during Office hours, or you must notify the Clerk's Office, in person or in writing, within the required time frame of thirty (30) calendar days from the date of issuance of the ticket.
-Once this option is elected, it waives your right for a court date or to elect to attend a Defensive Driving School.
+Once this option is elected, it waives your right for a court date or to elect to attend a basic driver improvement course.

 How long do I have to enter a not guilty plea to a civil infraction?